FarmRadioHangar/blog/content/post/number_representation_part_1.md

 and [(atoi b . itoa b) n == n | n <- [0..100], b <- [2..16]]
 ```

-In the next part of this series, we will take a more detailed look at integer representation in the binary numeral system.
+In the next part of this series, we will have a closer look at integer representation in the binary numeral system.